 - Combines a death benefit with a savings component

-Ultimately, the choice between term life insurance and permanent life insurance depends on individual circumstances, financial goals, and budgetary considerations.
+Ultimately, the choice between term and permanent life insurance depends on individual circumstances, financial goals, and budgetary considerations.

 Understanding the Benefits of Term Life Insurance